Can you ship to my country?

 In some countries, shipping may take longer than usual because of higher volumes of mail and parcels, or due to measures related to combat the corona virus.

-In the UK and some other European countries, the situation seems to have improved in the past weeks and delivery is more or less as usual.
+In the UK and some other European countries, the situation seems to have improved in the last few months, and in many cases delivery is more or less as usual.
 However, delays may still occur and cannot always be predicted.

 In the US, the delay is about a week, on average.
 Please note that in some cases the track & trace information is not accurate, as some parcels are not scanned when they enter the country due to limited capacity at USPS.
 However, all US orders we shipped since the start of the corona crisis did reach their destinations.